Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 (buying through that link supports Expat Chronicles)

-Reading The World is Flat by Thomas Friedman changed my life in causing me to consider developing a career outside the United States.
+Reading The World is Flat by Thomas Friedman changed my life in making me consider a career outside the United States.
 Most of my family and friends thought I was crazy.
 They couldn’t conceive of any career opportunity abroad – especially Latin America.
 Americans are infamous for their insularity.
 Of all American cities, St. Louis may be the most insular.
 A medium-sized, conservative city located in the exact center of the country, it’s the furthest major city from any US border.
-The foreign buyout of St. Louisan Anheuser-Busch, once the world’s largest brewer of the iconic Budweiser brand, is a case study in American insularity.
+The foreign buyout of St. Louisan Anheuser-Busch, once the world’s largest brewery and brewer of the iconic Budweiser brand, is a case study in American insularity.

 This story is personal to me for three reasons: